COSTA RICA Ultimate Nature Tour: Expressions of Interest for 2022

 Exotic Costa Rica, located in Central America, is famous for its biodiversity, lush rainforests, beautiful beaches and impressive volcanoes.
-In 2021 we will be offering another specially designed Costa Rica Ultimate Wildlife Eco-tour.
+In 2022 we will be offering another special custom-designed Costa Rica Ultimate Wildlife Eco-tour.
 Costa Rica contains nearly 6% of the world’s biodiversity, both in species and ecosystems and yet it is area is only 0.03% of the world’s surface!

 Our tour will take you through rugged mountains to the Caribbean lowlands, the cloud forests and volcanoes of the central mountains, the lush Pacific rainforests and an extended time in the Osa Peninsula, the most remote, wild and biodiverse region of Central America.
 We will be boating on the canals and lagoons that form the delta of the Estrella River, rafting on the Sarapiqui River, visit the world-famous La Selva Biological Research Station with hikes through the exceptionally lush rainforests, and a visit to the spectacular hot springs at the base of the Arenal Volcano.